Ngz91/Eunomia/README.md

 Vectorstore created, you can now run 'eunomia start' to use the LLM to interact with your code!
 ```

-Once the vectorstore is created you can start eunomia by running (The first time it will take some seconds):
+Once the vectorstore is created you can start Eunomia by running:
 ```
 eunomia start
 ```

-You will be greeted with this promp if the model was loaded successfully:
+The first time it'll take some seconds.
+Once it finishes loading the model you will be greeted with a promp like this one if the model was loaded successfully:
 ```
 Found model file.
 gptj_model_load: loading model from 'models\\ggml-gpt4all-j-v1.3-groovy.bin' - please wait ...